tehrlich/hpstr-site/_posts/2013-10-07-gazebo-plan.markdown

 categories: gazebo
 ---

-I had the opportunity to rehearse and perform Gazebo Dances for Band with the Cornell University Winds this semester.
+I had the opportunity to rehearse and perform <i>Gazebo Dances for Band</i> with the Cornell University Winds during Fall 2013.
 Below is my rehearsal schedule and a reflection after each rehearsal.
 Generally speaking, Gazebo Dances was allotted 45 minutes of rehearsal time in the beginning of the semester, and 30 minutes closer to the concert (due to the addition of another work on the program).

 The rehearsal scope is my own addition, and is rated on the following scale: